shreya348/NCAA-Basketball-Pred/README.md

-**🏀** NCAA Basketball Tournament Prediction Using Deep Sequence Models** **Project Overview**
+**🏀** NCAA Basketball Tournament Prediction Using Deep Sequence Models**

+**Project Overview**

 Predicting the outcomes of NCAA Basketball Tournaments has traditionally relied on subjective opinions or simple statistics.
 In this project, we leverage deep learning techniques to forecast tournament outcomes by modeling the sequential dynamics and relational structures found in historical game data.

 We implemented and compared three models:

-Long Short-Term Memory (LSTM) networks
+-Long Short-Term Memory (LSTM) networks

-Bidirectional LSTM (BiLSTM) models
+-Bidirectional LSTM (BiLSTM) models

-Temporal Convolutional Networks (TCN)
+-Temporal Convolutional Networks (TCN)

 The models were trained and evaluated on a richly engineered dataset spanning from 1985 to 2025, incorporating team statistics, player metrics, seeding info, and game venue characteristics.